neo-one-suite/neo-one/packages/neo-one-website/docs/4-node/6-configuration.md

 _defaults to 'main'_

 `settings.type` specifies which NEO network we are connecting to.
+Pre-configured options are `main` and `test`.

 ### privateNet